-40 Are there special rules for mass terminations or collective dismissals?
+42 Are there special rules for mass terminations or collective dismissals?

+Yes; special rules apply for mass terminations or collective dismissals.
+The employer has the obligation to inform and consult the works council when such dismissals are planned, and regarding changes affecting the business.
 Mass terminations as defined in section 45a of the Labour Market Promotion Act require prior notification of the local Employment Market Service in order to be valid.
 Following such notification, the employer must observe a 30-day waiting period.
 Dismissals declared within such period are void.

-41 Are class or collective actions allowed or may employees only assert labour and employment claims on an individual basis?
+43 Are class or collective actions allowed or may employees only assert labour and employment claims on an individual basis?